sonatype/helm3-charts/charts/nexus-iq/README.md

 Note:
  - optional version flag shown.
  - When upgrading from IQ versions 1.117 or 1.100, set fixOwner.enabled to true for changing the file ownership.
+ - If you're upgrading from a previous chart version that used `iq.licenseSecret`, you need to update your values to use the new `iq.license.secret` or `iq.license.existingSecret` parameters instead.

 ## Uninstalling the Chart